 The EY report was commissioned by the NPA and drew on financial research conducted among NPA members.
-The NPA Board will be meeting on 7 and 8 September to give detailed consideration to EY’s findings.
-To read the report in full click here.
-Key findings:
+The report consider the financial state of the sector in England and highlights concerns about the level of NHS funding.
+Click through to read the full report and key findings here.

 ● Report reveals future of community pharmacies under threat.

 ● Research by EY (formerly Ernst and Young) shows three-quarters will be losing more than 40 thousand pounds a year by 2024.